■ Duties and responsibilities:

 The information in this article was correct at the time of publishing

-Legislation in all provinces and territories mandates physicians to report suspected child abuse to child protection agencies when there are reasonable grounds to believe or suspect that a child has been or is being abused, or is at risk of abuse.
-Child abuse may be emotional, physical, or mental in origin and may include involvement in child pornography.
+Legislation in all provinces and territories requires physicians to report suspected child abuse to child protection authorities when there are reasonable grounds to believe or suspect that a child has been abused, is being abused, or is at risk of abuse.
+Child abuse can be emotional, physical, sexual, or mental in nature, and can include involvement in child pornography, exposure to intimate partner violence, and neglect.

-In the CMPA's experience, Colleges and courts are rarely critical of a physician's good faith decision to report suspected abuse.
-While courts have indicated that individuals who report suspected child abuse must act responsibly and avoid unfounded damaging reports, physicians are generally protected from legal liability when the report is made in accordance with the legislation, in good faith, and without malice.
-Physicians who report abuse may still face a legal action and be required to participate in court proceedings.
-Yet, the risks to patients experiencing abuse are greater than the medico-legal risks.
+In the CMPA's experience, Colleges and courts are rarely critical of a physician's decision to report suspected abuse.
+Indeed, the legislation that establishes the reporting duty typically protects physicians from legal liability when a report is made in accordance with the legislation, in good faith, and without malice.

 The threshold for reporting suspected child abuse is based on a reasonable suspicion or belief, not actual proof of abuse.
-Physicians are not required to know for certain that the situation represents abuse, nor do they necessarily need to know the identity of the alleged abuser.
-The duty generally applies even if the physician is aware that similar concerns have already been reported by another person.
+You are not required to know for certain that the situation represents abuse, nor do you necessarily need to know the identity of the alleged abuser.
+The duty to report generally applies even if you are aware that similar concerns have already been reported by another person.

-A previously well 18-month-old male was brought to his family physician by his mother.
+A previously well 18-month-old patient was brought to their family physician by their mother.

 The mother complained to the College, alleging that the physicians overreacted.
 She alleged that the medical investigations were excessive, had unduly exposed her and her child to diagnostic radiation, and required her to take time off work to comply with medical testing and attend interviews by child protection authorities.